star-bnl/star-git-tools/doc/README.md

   repository will be deleted once the primary repository [star-sw](https://github.com/star-bnl/star-sw) starts operating in normal mode on May 17, 2021.

+## On migration of STAR code from CVS to Git

+The primary focus of the STAR code migration from CVS to Git is on the "offline" code responsible for event reconstruction, geometry, simulation, calibration, and interaction with the database.
+The following top-level directories (and all of their contents) are transfered to the `star-sw` and `star-mcgen` repositores and will be set to read-only mode in CVS.

+    star-sw                     star-mcgen
+    |-- asps                    |-- pams
+    |-- kumacs                  |   `-- gen
+    |-- mgr                     `-- StRoot
+    |-- OnlTools                    `-- StarGenerator
+    |-- pams
+    |-- StarDb
+    |-- StarVMC
+    |-- StDb
+    `-- StRoot

+It is worth noting that the "online" code, files from the archived user analyses, and some other support scripts (i.e. the `/online`, `/offline`, and `/scripts` directories in CVS) are not part of the migration and can be accessed and manipulated by the users as usual.

 ## Accessing the STAR repository hosted on GitHub